AnvithPabba/MLArchive/README.md

     * <b> View Training Logs </b> - Whenever a user trains a model, these logs are saved which the user can look at later.

     * <b> Upload Models or Datasets </b> - A user can upload models or datasets to the database.
 When uploading a model, we also edit the pretrained_on table to keep track of what models are pretrained_on which dataset.
+Once a free tier member has exhausted all their downloads, they will not be able to download any more models.

     * <b> Download Models or Datasets </b> -  A user can download models or datasets.
 A free user can download only a limited set of these while a premium user has an infinite access to downloads.